olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 ## Description

-This problem defines a list of instructions and nodes.
-The nodes are each named with a three-character string and each node has two children, left and right, creating a graph structure.
+This problem contains a list of instructions and nodes.
+Each node is labelled with a three-character string and has two children, left and right, creating a graph structure.

 The list of instructions are a series of individual left or right instructions, deciding the next node to visit.
 The instructions never terminate, but instead cycle continuously.
 The traversal through the graph terminates at node 'ZZZ'.